MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 :::image type="content" source="images/btle-audio-stream-release-streaming-circuit.png" alt-text="Diagram of the Bluetooth LE Audio stream releasing of a streaming circuit.":::

-#### Enpoint disconnection
+#### Endpoint disconnection

-The Windows Bluetooth LE Audio profile updates an endpoint's connection state if the remote unicast device does not have an LE-ACL connection to the PC or is reporting through its PACS available audio contexts that it is not available for streaming.
+The Windows Bluetooth LE Audio profile updates an endpoint's connection state if the remote unicast device doesn't have an LE-ACL connection to the PC or is reporting through its PACS available audio contexts that it isn't available for streaming.
 When the endpoint is disconnected, the Windows audio service invalidates any active streams to the endpoint.
-This will result in the stream pause and release sequences to occur.
+This results in the stream pause and release sequences to occur.

 #### Endpoint removal

 A Bluetooth LE Audio endpoint is removed from the system when either the profile circuit or streaming circuit is destroyed.
 The profile circuit may be removed when the remote unicast device's pairing is removed from Windows or the Bluetooth radio is disabled.

 1. When the Windows Bluetooth LE Audio profile removes its circuit, ACX disables its endpoint interfaces to signal to the Windows audio service that the endpoint should be removed.
-1. When the interfaces are disabled, the Windows audio service invalidates any active streams to the Bluetooth LE Audio endpoint, this operation will result in the stream pause and release callbacks to be invoked on the streaming circuit.
+1. When the interfaces are disabled, the Windows audio service invalidates any active streams to the Bluetooth LE Audio endpoint, this operation results in the stream pause and release callbacks to be invoked on the streaming circuit.
 1. To complete endpoint removal, ACX invalidates the IHV ACX streaming driver's circuit, which results in the WDF invoking the circuit's cleanup callback.
-1. When it's cleanup callback is invoked, the IHV ACX streaming driver releases its circuit.
+1. When its cleanup callback is invoked, the IHV ACX streaming driver releases its circuit.

 :::image type="content" source="images/btle-audio-endpoint-removal.png" alt-text="Diagram of the Bluetooth LE Audio endpoint removal.":::

 ### Volume and mute

-The IHV ACX streaming circuit should only include volume and mute elements if an audio-engine is required by the streaming driver.
+The IHV ACX streaming circuit should only include volume and mute elements if the streaming driver requires an audio-engine.
 When using an audio-engine, the configuration flags must be set as such:

 ```cpp
 ACX_AUDIOENGINE_CONFIG audioEngineCfg;